 Zero Waste Dog Chews (Rawhide & Antlers)

-Dog chews are mainly given to dogs to occupy their minds, satisfy the craving to chew and to help clean their teeth.
-However not all dog chews are the same and rawhide can be very dangerous.
+Dog chews are mainly given to dogs to occupy their minds, satisfy the craving to chew and help clean their teeth.
+However, not all dog chews are the same, and rawhide can be very dangerous.

-Rawhide is made from the inner layer of the animal’s skin which has been processed using many dangerous and some toxic chemicals.
-Sometimes even formaldehyde is used, which is a carcinogen.
+Rawhide is made from the inner layer of an animal’s skin.
+The skin is processed using many dangerous and toxic chemicals; sometimes, formaldehyde is used, which is a known carcinogen.